 Mississippi is recognized as the “Birthplace of America’s music,” and the National Park Service has proclaimed that, “Much of what is profoundly American – what people love about America – has come from the Delta, which is often called ‘the cradle of American culture.”
 Cleveland, Mississippi, is considered the ‘crossroads of culture’ in this unique, authentic, mystical, and multi-ethnic region of our country.
 Cleveland is a farming town – an arts town – a college town – a music town, and with music as the universal language, our goal is to build on the culture of the blues and the birth of the American sound by celebrating and promoting roots music to our local community and visitors here in the heart of the Americana Music Triangle.

-The Deep Roots music project will showcase American roots music through live and recorded performances from a selected roster of local musicians.
+The Deep Roots music project showcases American roots music through live and recorded performances from a selected roster of local musicians.
 Additional roots music artists from the area will make guest appearances as the Deep Roots project develops.
-The Deep Roots artists will also be featured on the Delta Roots Radio Hour, a weekly radio show sponsored by the Mississippi Delta National Heritage Area in partnership with community radio station WDSW.
-The show will feature in-studio performances and curated playlists of the best in regional and national roots music.
+Deep Roots artists have also been featured on the Delta Roots Radio Hour, a weekly radio show sponsored by the Mississippi Delta National Heritage Area in partnership with community radio station WDSW.
+The show is currently preparing for another series of in-studio performances, interviews, and curated playlists of the best in regional and national roots music.

 American roots music is described as a combination of musical styles which incorporates early music genres and traditions of indigenous groups with ‘shared roots,’ heavily influenced by both the culture and sound of the blues.
 American roots music grew from the “folk” music made by whites of European descent in the early 20th century, mostly of meager means and living in the rural, isolated South, then expanded to include the song styles of other cultures, particularly the blues and gospel music of African-American southerners.
 While it encompasses a broad range of music genres and styles, roots music now includes those genres which were given birth in the Mississippi Delta and the American South: blues, folk, gospel, traditional country, zydeco, R&B/soul, bluegrass, and singer/songwriter styles.
 Often marginalized on commercial radio, roots music contains a common thread that draws on the lived experience of ordinary men and women and has served as a vehicle for offering the disenfranchised a voice.